-You are entitled to certain information about our operations and our performance under the CRA, including, for example, information about our branches, such as their location and services provided at them; the public section of our most recent CRA Performance Evaluation, prepared by the OCC, and comments received from the public relating to our performance in helping to meet community credit needs, as well as our responses to those comments.
+You are entitled to certain information about our operations and our performance under the CRA, including, for example, information about our branches, such as their location and services provided at them; the public section of our most recent CRA Performance Evaluation, prepared by the OCC; and comments received from the public relating to our performance in helping to meet community credit needs, as well as our responses to those comments.
 You may review this information today.

-At least 30 days before the beginning of each quarter, the OCC publishes a nationwide list of savings associations that are scheduled for CRA examination in that quarter.
-This list is available from the OCC Deputy Comptroller, Northeastern District, 340 Madison Avenue, Fifth Floor, New York, NY 10173-0002 or CRAComments@occ.treas.gov.
+At least 30 days before the beginning of each quarter, the OCC publishes a nationwide list of the banks that are scheduled for CRA examination for the next two quarters This list is available through the OCC's website at OCC.gov.
 You may send written comments about our performance in helping to meet community credit needs to:

-Paul D Gilbody, President and C.E.O, 246 Main Street, Milford, Massachusetts 01757
+Paul D Gilbody, President and C.E.O 246 Main Street, Milford, Massachusetts 01757